SigNoz/signoz/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability within Infracost, please let us know right away.
+If you believe you have found a security vulnerability within SigNoz, please let us know right away.
 We'll try and fix the problem as soon as possible.

-Do not report vulnerabilities using public GitHub issues.
+**Do not report vulnerabilities using public GitHub issues**.
 Instead, email <security@signoz.io> with a detailed account of the issue.
 Please submit one issue per email, this helps us triage vulnerabilities.

 Once we've received your email we'll keep you updated as we fix the vulnerability.